digdir/designsystemet/README.md

 ### Storybook error in production?

-If the development and production environments get out of sync, you can build the storybook documentation locally to debug:
+If the development and production environments get out of sync, you can build the storybook documentation locally for debugging purposes:

 `yarn build:docs`